seanbreckenridge/ttally/README.md

   --help  Show this message and exit.

 Commands:
-  datafile    Print the location of the current datafile for some model export      List all the data from a model as JSON from-json   A way to allow external programs to save JSON data to the... generate    Generate the aliases! prompt      Prompt for every field in the given model prompt-now  Prompt for every field in the model, except datetime, which... recent      List recent items logged for this model
+  datafile    print the datafile location edit        edit the datafile export      export all data from a model from-json   add item by piping JSON generate    generate shell aliases prompt      tally an item prompt-now  tally an item (now) recent      print recently tallied items
 ```

 ### Configuration